 One of Crowley's greatest contributions to mystical study is the Tarot deck he designed.
 The Thoth deck was painted by Lady Freda Harris under Crowley's instruction, and was developed between 1938 and 1943 (considerably longer than the anticipated three months).
 Though Crowley published his study of the Tarot, The Book of Thoth, in 1944, the deck itself was not published until 1969.

 Crowley's final years were characterized by poverty, dissipation and drug addiction.
 His abandoned wife, Rose, had died an alcoholic, and many of those associated with him had already met tragic ends.
 Crowley lived in a boarding house in Hastings, England from 1945, where he died on December 1, 1947.
 After cremation, his ashes were delivered to followers in the United States.

-Click the Amazon logo to find books by or about Aleister Crowley or the Google logo to search the web for more information.
+Click the Amazon logo to find books by or about Aleister Crowley or the Bing logo to search the web for more information.